TAKE TIME OUT AND RECONNECT WITH YOURSELF – ALONG 650 KM OF HIKING TRAILS THROUGH BREATHTAKING ALPINE SCENERY

 EVENT HIGHLIGHTS DURING THE HIKING SEASON

 The diversity of hiking options in the Olympiaregion Seefeld is also emphasised by the large number of events that will take place in spring and summer.
-The 11th Leutasch Mountain Spring Days will take place from 4th – 10th June.
+The Leutasch Mountain Spring Days take place in June.
 During this period, several hikes – focussing on a diverse range of themes and accompanied by explanations and anecdotes – will allow visitors to gain a wonderful insight into the culture, tradition and natural features of the elevated Leutasch valley and its 24 hamlets.

-The Karwendelmarsch mountain hike/run, which will take place on 26th August 2017, is a true summer highlight.
+The Karwendelmarsch mountain hike/run is a true summer highlight.
 This sporting event covers a distance of 52 kilometres with 2,281 metres of elevation gain as the trail winds its way through the Karwendel Nature Park.
 The focal point of this event is the idyllic countryside and personal self-awareness.
 This popular run-cum-hike is sold out every year and always attracts well-known athletes to the Olympiaregion Seefeld.
 Tickets are limited!
 A maximum of 2,500 runners will be allowed to take part in this individual, physical challenge.

-The three-day IML Unicorn March, which will take place between 14th and 17th September 2017 in the Leutasch Valley, is a well-established highlight.
+The three-day IML Unicorn March in the Leutasch Valley, is a well-established highlight.
 This event attracts walkers from all four corners of the world, who join forces to complete up to 42 kilometres in one day.
 The unique team spirit and the communal nature of the event makes the Unicorn March an extraordinary walking experience.

-The Mountainrun Seefeld on 18th June 2017 kicks off the Nordic walking and running events for the season.
+The Mountainrun Seefeld kicks off the Nordic walking and running events for the season.
 At the end of the 6-kilometre run, with an elevation gain of 1,000 metres, participants will be rewarded with an unrivalled panorama from the Seefelder Spitze mountain summit.
-Another highlight of the running and Nordic walking events season is the Zugspitz Ultratrail on 17th June 2017, which attracts participants from far and wide.
+Another highlight of the running and Nordic walking events season is the Zugspitz Ultratrail, which attracts participants from far and wide.
 Some 2,200 participants will gather for the event at the foot of the Zugspitze mountain – the village of Leutasch included – where they will spend an extraordinary weekend running together, against the backdrop of the Wetterstein mountains.
-As part of the Salomon Ganghofer Trail on 12th August 2017, the region will be hosting the Leutasch half marathon, together with an 8-kilometre race that can be run or Nordic walked.
+As part of the Ganghofer Trail, the region will be hosting the Leutasch half marathon, together with an 8-kilometre race that can be run or Nordic walked.

 GOURMET INDULGENCE, HEALTH & BEAUTY